'What Carter Lost' Tells The True Story Of 'Friday Night Lights' Football Rivals

 A lot of people already know the story of Friday Night Lights, in which a West Texas high school fights for the state football title.
 It started as a nonfiction book, then it became a movie (with Billy Bob Thornton as the coach) and finally a TV series.
 In the film, Thornton tells his team that to win state, they'll have to beat "a team of monsters" from Carter High School in Dallas (which they fail to do).

-Carter High School is really an afterthought in Friday Night Lights, the evil, thug-like team that stole a championship.
+Carter High School is really an afterthought in Friday Night Lights — the evil, thug-like team that stole a championship.
 But if you look at the real team's journey to the 1988 state title, you'll find a story about race and the pressures young athletes face — a story Adam Hootnick explores in his documentary What Carter Lost.

 "The number of scholarships they got, the number of guys who went on to play some form of professional football — by every measure this was one of the greats," Hootnick says of the school's reputation.